 We've all been there:

-Sadly, this is a common experience for many of us.
+Sadly, this (and other examples of procrastination) is a common experience for many of us.
 You want to know how to stop procrastinating, but sometimes you're unable to motivate yourself to get started with certain tasks.

 And you know what's even more frustrating?

 How we procrastinate and what we procrastinate on differs from person to person: